iksah/jbtoc/README.md

 Use http://reactcommunity.org/react-transition-group/
 Think how properly implement transition of anchors and pages lists at the same time and in case when anchors rendered and pages are not.
+Add transition for anchors on mount.
 - Markup lists and listitems as tree and tree-items, implement keyboard nav.
 Refs: https://www.w3.org/TR/wai-aria-practices/#TreeView https://www.w3.org/TR/wai-aria-practices/exsmples/treeview/treeview-2/treeview-2a.html
 - Implement items highlight on scroll
-Subscribe to scroll event and check for visible anchors on page.s
+Subscribe to scroll event and check for visible anchors on page.
 - Add storybook or proper demo